In this post:

 What does a dialer look like?

-While early dialers were pieces of hardware, these days they’re much more likely to be software-based.
+Early dialers were pieces of hardware, but these days they’re usually a piece of software.

-Beyond that, the definition of a dialer is quite fluid, and expectations vary about how they should function.
-There are also a lot of different categories of dialer, which focus on various areas of performance.
-To add additional confusion, there is seldom any agreement around what these different types of dialer should be called.
+Beyond that, the definition of a dialer is quite fluid.
+There are also different categories of dialer, which focus on various areas of performance.
+(To add additional confusion, there is rarely any agreement on what these different types of dialer should be called!)

 - When to dial out to callees